-Open Source Way reported on September 24th under the heading:: ‘An open source alternative to Microsoft Exchange’ about grommunio – excerpt;
+Open Source Way reported on 24 September under the heading: ‘An open source alternative to Microsoft Exchange’ on grommunio – (text in English) excerpt;

 “Open source users now have a robust and fully functional choice for groupware.

 Microsoft Exchange has for many years been nearly unavoidable as a platform for groupware environments.
 Late in 2020, however, an Austrian open source software developer introduced grommunio, a groupware server and client with a look and feel familiar to Exchange and Outlook users.

 The grommunio project functions well as a drop-in replacement for Exchange.
 The developers connect components to the platform the same way Microsoft does, and they support RPC (Remote Procedure Call) with the HTTP protocol.
 According to the developers, grommunio also includes numerous interfaces of common groupware such as IMAP, POP3, SMTP, EAS (Exchange ActiveSync), EWS (Exchange Web Services), CalDAV, and CardDAV.
 With such broad support, grommunio integrates smoothly into existing infrastructures.

 Users will notice little difference among Outlook, Android, and iOS clients.
 Of course, as open source software, it supports other clients, too.
 Outlook and smartphones communicate with grommunio just as they do with a Microsoft Exchange server, thanks to their integrated, native Exchange protocols.
 An everyday enterprise user can continue to use their existing clients with the grommunio server quietly running in the background…”

 Read the full article at opensource.com

 Your Open Source Alternative to Microsoft Exchange